 And this photo via Bruce Chapman/Colin Churcher, with semaphore on CN in the Proceed position.
 Look at that clean CP ballast!
 The fantrippers are re-boarding as the white-flagged Dayliner prepares to head south for another photo stop at Murvale at its former station dwelling.

-In October, 1974 the Bytown Railway Society operated a well-photographed Ottawa-Napanee excursion with CN-MLW cab units.
+In October, 1974 the Bytown Railway Society operated a well-photographed Ottawa-Napanee excursion with GM-MLW cab units.
 Note interlocking rods and joint section.

 Bob Meldrum kindly shared this nice colour photo of the fantrip: